Skip to main content

 If you have trouble...

-If your bank is not found in the list or you have trouble successfully connecting to your bank, please see this article for possible reasons why.
-If you still need assistance connecting your bank, please reach out to Plaid support using this link.
+If the bank is not found in the list or there is trouble successfully connecting to the bank, please see this article for possible reasons why.
+If assistance is still needed in connecting to a bank, please reach out to Plaid support using this link.

 For general Plaid help, visit their help center.